 The modified, synthetic mRNA in the COVID-19 vaccines is delivered into the human body and instructs cells to make copies of the spike protein of the virus.
 If a vaccinated individual is later exposed to the real virus, their body’s immune system will recognize it and will rapidly trigger an immune response to protect against severe disease.

 The mRNA vaccines have been crucial in fighting the coronavirus pandemic.
 Several billion mRNA vaccine doses have been administered worldwide since December 2020.

 Weissman holds 153 U.S. and international patents.
-His many honors include the 2021 Lasker-DeBakey Clinical Medical Research Award.
+His many honors include the 2023 Nobel Prize in Physiology or Medicine and the 2021 Lasker-DeBakey Clinical Medical Research Award.
 He serves as the Roberts Family Professor in Vaccine Research at the Perelman School of Medicine at the University of Pennsylvania.

 When asked what he is most passionate about in his current work, Weissman responded, “Something that I've spent my entire career working on, which is equity — getting vaccines and therapies available to the entire world.”